 For dispensers: If the committee has questions about dispensing patterns of a pharmacy, it will notify the chief investigator for the Board of Pharmacy.
 The chief investigator may initiate fact finding or a formal investigation as needed, looking at dispensing patterns of the pharmacist or pharmacists conducting business at that pharmacy.
 Similarly, prescribers who also dispense controlled substances will be subject to the same process through the appropriate regulatory board.

 No. If filing reports electronically presents an undue hardship, the committee may waive electronic reporting requirements for a period of up to two years.
-Click here to access the Request for Waiver Form health.tn.gov/boards/Controlledsubstance/PDFs/PH-4138.pdf.
+Click here to access the Request for Waiver Form http://health.state.tn.us/boards/Controlledsubstance/PDFs/PH-4138.pdf.
 However manual reporting is still required.

 Contact the CSMD Administrator at 615-253-1305 or email the CSMD Administrator at CSMD.ADMIN@TN.GOV

 Failure to comply with the requirements of the Controlled Substance Monitoring Database laws may subject a licensee to discipline by the licensing board.

-The Commissioner of the Tennessee Department of Health is authorized to enter into agreements with other states or other entities acting on behalf of a state for the purposes of sharing and dissemination of data and information in the database beginning January 1, 2013.
-As agreements are finalized, users will have the option to view other states data by checking the appropriate boxes at the bottom of the patient request screen.
+Yes.
+The Tennessee Department of Health is authorized to enter into agreements with other states or other entities acting on behalf of a state for the purposes of sharing and dissemination of data and information in the database as of January 1, 2013.
+As agreements are finalized users will have the option to view other states data by checking the appropriate boxes at the bottom of the patient request screen.
 Please note: incorporating additional states may reduce response time.